ahmadhassan7/lale/docs/faq.rst

   - Some of the features of Lale can be used if the algorithm implementation follows the scikit-learn conventions of fit/predict or fit/transform.
-You can cast the operator into a Lale operator using ``lale_op = lale.operators.make_operator(non_lale_op)``.
+You can turn any such operator into a Lale operator using ``lale_op = lale.operators.make_operator(non_lale_op)``.
 If you want to get full Lale support for your own operator, we have a separate guide for how to do that: